 This Quarterly Report on Form 10-Q includes forward-looking statements, which are statements of future expectation and not facts.
 Words such as "estimates," "expects," "anticipates," "intends," "plans" and similar expressions identify forward-looking statements.
-Actual results or developments might differ materially from those included in the forward-looking statements because of factors such as competition and industry restructuring, developments relating to the nuclear generating unit the company sold in September 2001 (see Note C to the Con Edison financial statements in Part 1, Item 1 of this report), developments relating to the September 11, 2001 World Trade Center attack, developments in wholesale energy markets (including price volatility and supply adequacy), technological developments, changes in economic conditions, changes in historical weather patterns, changes in laws, regulations or regulatory policies, developments in legal or public policy doctrines, and other presently unknown or unforeseen factors.
+Actual results or developments might differ materially from those included in the forward-looking statements because of factors such as competition and industry restructuring, developments relating to the nuclear generating unit the company sold in September 2001 (see Note C to the Con Edison financial statements in Part 1, Item 1 of this report), developments relating to Northeast Utilities litigation (see Note D to the Con Edison financial statements in Part 1, Item 1 of this report), developments relating to the September 11, 2001 World Trade Center attack, developments in wholesale energy markets (including price volatility and supply adequacy), technological developments, changes in economic conditions, changes in historical weather patterns, changes in laws, regulations or regulatory policies, developments in legal or public policy doctrines, and other presently unknown or unforeseen factors.